pureconfig/pureconfig/docs/src/main/tut/docs/supporting-new-types.md

 Note that the `ConfigReader[Int]` expression "summons" an existing implicit instance, being syntatic sugar for `implicitly[ConfigReader[Int]]`.
 This is usually the easiest way to create a `ConfigReader` for simple types.
 See
 [Combinators](combinators.html) for more examples.

-As an example for second approach, we could read the required integer by parsing it from a string form like this:
+As an example for the second approach, we could read the required integer by parsing it from a string form like this:

 ```tut:book:silent
 implicit val myIntReader = ConfigReader.fromString[MyInt](